 Only a single, mostly cloud obscured, image, but it does show the airbase intact with two neat rows of P-3C Orions on the platform.

 Contrary to reported earlier, it now seems clear the airfield was NOT heavily flooded, looking at the state of the airfield, lack of debris and farmland next to the base still neatly ploughed.
 Therefore we can safely conclude no aircraft were damaged by the tsunami.
 By the amount of helicopters visible on the image below it is obvious the airbase is a busy place now.

-Google Earth users can download this KML file and browse the images themselves.
-The same images are also available on Google Maps.
 I am curious if you can find any other aviation-related images I might have missed, let me know!